wenchien/StringFireWall/README.md

 # About the project
 A small library that demonstrates the following:
-1. Firewall best practices are generally applied based on the rule of "allow exceptions, then deny all".
+1. Firewall best practices are generally applied based on the rule of "allow exceptions, then deny all", at least for enterprises internal network.
 This small Java class demonstrates this as a proof of concept
 2. Encourages cleaner code.

 # Usage